anthonyagresta/goibne/README.md

-## Gobine, the Legendary Blacksmith
+## Goibne, the Legendary Blacksmith
 This script is an attempt to automate Mabinogi's smithing mini-game.

 *For it to work, set the game client's UI skin to "Electric Gray (Opaque)".*